 Often, municipalities identify future water infrastructure projects based on immediate needs and readily available funding to meet those needs.
 A simple ranking or needs-based assessment may miss out on relationships between water system enhancements and broader community or watershed benefits.
 These benefits, in turn, can be important for securing additional, or even primary, financial support for the water system investment.
-One approach to identifying these benefits is to use spatial, socio-economic and runoff (courtesy of San Francisco Public Utilities Commission).
+One approach to identifying these benefits is to use spatial, socio-economic and environmental data.

-environmental data.
 Assembling this portfolio of information into a GIS-based prioritization tool and utilizing its functionality in community or stakeholder workshops can be a significant benefit to project identification, planning and decision-making.